-THE GREAT BARRIER REEF
+THE GREAT BARRIER REEF A cultural icon

 Great Barrier Reef Traditional Owners are knowledge holders of histories that stretch back to the last ice age when their ancestors lived on the coastal plains bordering the edge of the continental shelf.
 These are some of the oldest living human histories known on earth.